sourcegraph/about/blogposts/going-beyond-regular-expressions-with-structural-code-search.md

 - **A richer query language.** There are ways to refine structural search with [rules](https://comby.dev/#advanced-usage) allowing richer queries.
 To get a taste of rules, have a look at this [CactusCon talk](https://www.youtube.com/watch?v=yOZQsZs35FA) (subtitles recommended if audio is hard to follow).
 If you have a use case for this and want support sooner, [+1 this feature on GitHub](https://github.com/sourcegraph/sourcegraph/issues/8166).

 That's it for this blog post.
-You'll find some additional resources and discussion if you're interested.
+You'll find some additional resources and discussion below if you're interested in more reading.
 Happy searching!

 ---